 Eco Club is coordinated by the school Biology teacher Manana Zhamurashvili.
 Under her supervision, the club members manage green activities, such as growing trees and medicinal plants, creating awareness of biodiversity conservation and local environmental issues among the school children.
 The European School greenhouse is a place where club members water flowers, clean pots, observe plants’ growth and conduct interesting experiments.

-At Pushkin’s Club our aim is to give children the exciting opportunity to learn Russian language by encouraging them to speak it in a relaxed learning environment while having fun.
+At the Russian language Club our aim is to give children the exciting opportunity to learn Russian language by encouraging them to speak it in a relaxed learning environment while having fun.
 The club supervisors Neli Khomeiriki and Nata Miqeladze are qualified and experienced at teaching young children the Russian language by creating stimulating activities, involving a mix of music, art, games, stories and role-play.
 Every child is kept engaged at all times and learns without even realizing it!

 At the European School Art Studio, children’s drawing classes nurture your child with creativity, inspiration, and encouragement.
 Every child receives tailor-made, one-on-one art instruction from our highly skilled, professional artist Ana Mindiashvili, who is passionate about your child’s art education.
 In all of our children’s drawing classes, students learn a variety of artistic techniques combined with the freedom to authentically express themselves through art.
 Drawing techniques explored in our drawing classes for kids include shading, dimensions, composition, portraiture, realism, abstraction, landscape drawing, and more!

 In the Chinese Language Club, students will learn the basics of the Chinese language and improve their listening, speaking, reading and writing skills.
 Our Chinese Language teacher is Ekrin Yagmur Kurt.
 In her club activities, she will encourage students to learn more about Chinese culture and history.